FlavScents AInsights Entry for Ethylene Brassylate (CAS: 105-95-3)

 6. Regulatory Status (Regional Overview)

-- European Union: Listed under Regulation (EC) No 1334/2008 with an assigned FL number for flavor use.
+- European Union: Listed under Regulation (EC) No 1334/2008 with an assigned FL number.

 - United Kingdom: Follows EU regulations post-Brexit with no significant divergence reported.

-- Asia: Approved for use in Japan and China, with specific concentration limits varying by country.
+- Asia: Approved for use in Japan and China, with specific concentration limits in certain applications.

-- Latin America: Generally accepted in Brazil and MERCOSUR countries, with harmonized regulations aligning with international standards.
+- Latin America: Generally accepted under MERCOSUR regulations, with country-specific guidelines.

 Citation hooks: FEMA; EFSA; national authority publications